Is Your Real Estate Agent Legit? Watch Out For These Warning Signs

 Lie about negotiable commissions

 Many agents will tell you that commissions are non-negotiable, but it simply isn’t true.
-While on average, sellers will pay 5% to 6% of the final selling price in agent fees, it’s not always this way.
-You may be able to negotiate this commission down a bit, especially if you’re willing to forego some services.
+The average real estate commission that sellers will pay is 5–6% of the final selling price, but it’s not always this way.
+You may be able to negotiate the realtor fees down a bit, especially if you’re willing to forego some services.

-Just know when negotiating that a certain cut — usually half — will go to the buyer’s agent, as it’s typical for a seller to pay commissions for both parties.
-Again, this is negotiable but not offering enough to the buyer’s agent could negatively impact your buyer pool.
+Just know when negotiating that half the commission usually goes to the listing agent and half to the buyer’s agent, and it’s typical for a seller to pay for both agents.
+Again, this is negotiable, but if a seller refuses to pay a buyer’s agent, that could negatively impact the buyer pool.

 Lies about experience or expertise

 You may especially see this lie in inexperienced agents, as it can be tough to get started in real estate.
-But, lying won’t serve them well in an industry where most clients are gained through word of mouth.
+But lying won’t serve them well in an industry where most clients are gained through word of mouth.
 To determine if they have the experience and expertise you’re looking for, check out their profile on Zillow or do an online search to get a good idea of sales volume.
 You can even call the local real estate association to see how long they’ve been selling and how many homes they’ve sold.
-If you’re willing to work with a newbie, they may consider a reduced commission in exchange for your business and positive referral.
+If you’re willing to work with a newbie, you may be able to save on realtor fees.
+They may consider a reduced commission in exchange for your business and positive referral.

 Lie about their network

 Since a network can be an agent’s greatest asset, not having one built up yet can be an issue for a new agent and a reason they may lie about it.
-It’s best to choose an agent based on a recommendation from someone you know and who has had a good experience.
+It’s best to choose a seller's agent or find a buyer's agent based on a recommendation from someone you know and who has had a good experience.
 But there are other ways to test their network.
-Most agents will have online profiles through Facebook or LinkedIn and through it you can see how many connections they have.
+Most agents will have online profiles through Facebook or LinkedIn, and through them you can see how many connections they have.
 While this won’t provide the full picture of their network (since they may be connected with everyone through social media), it should give you a decent idea.

 Lie about needing an agent to sell your home

 It’s in an agent’s best interest (and good for their bank account!) for you to hire them.
-Thus, they may give you the impression that you have to use an agent in order to sell your home.
-But, if you have the skills and time to do so, you could save on the commissions mentioned above by listing your home as a for-sale-by-owner, or using a discount real estate agent.
+Thus, they may give you the impression that you have to use a full-price agent in order to sell your home.
+But you could use a discount real estate agent.
+Or, if you have the skills and time to do so, you could avoid paying a listing fee by selling your house without a realtor.

-Of course, you usually get what you pay for and there can be many good reasons to use an agent, including the fact that those who do generally sell for a higher price and more quickly.
+Of course, there are many good reasons to use an agent, including the fact that those who do generally sell faster and for a higher price.

 Better real estate agents at a better rate